Tunable large Berry dipole in strained twisted bilayer graphene: Numerical evaluation of the Hall conductivity

 In this section, we address the numerical evaluation of the Hall conductivity where the breaking of inversion symmetry in the single valley model in Eq.~\ref{eq: HamiltonianStrainedTBG} allows for a finite Berry curvature

 where $n$ is the band index, $\boldsymbol{A}_{n}(\boldsymbol{k})$ is the Berry connection and $\Psi_{nk}$ the eigenvectors of Eq.~\ref{eq: HamiltonianStrainedTBG}.
-In the numerical evaluation of Eq.~\ref{eq: Conductbulk} and Eq.~\ref{eq: Conductsurf} we first define a Monkhorst-Pack grid in the mBZ in Fig. \ref{fig: Figure1}c).
-In our calculations we use a grid size of $3N^{2}$ $\boldsymbol{k}$-points, with $N\sim600, 700$.
+In the numerical evaluation of Eq.~3 and Eq.~4 we first define a Monkhorst-Pack grid in the mBZ in Fig. 1c).
+In our calculations we use a grid size of $3N^{2}$ $\boldsymbol{k}$-points, with $N\sim600-700$.
 Next we calculate $\Omega_{n}(\boldsymbol{k})$ following a procedure similar to that in Ref.~\citep{Fukui2005}, where we numerically integrate the Berry connection $\boldsymbol{A}_{n}(\boldsymbol{k})$ in small loops around each momentum $\boldsymbol{k}$.
 For each loop we choose a set of eigenvectors around the loop and then we calculate the Berry connection between points of the loop.
-The total contribution of each small loop is the local Berry curvature.
-The integrals in Eq.~\ref{eq: Conductbulk} and Eq.~\ref{eq: Conductsurf} are obtained by summing the Berry curvature at each point weighted by the corresponding scalar function.
+The total contribution of each small loop is the local Berry curvature determined up to a factor of $2\pi$.
+Rescaling by $2\pi$ gives the Chern number contribution from each loop, the sum of which over the Brillouin zone gives the Chern number of the corresponding band.
+The integrals in Eq.~3 and Eq.~4 are obtained by summing the Berry curvature at each point weighted by the corresponding scalar function.
 This numerical procedure allow us to eliminate numerical problems with gauge choices because the arbitrary phases appear twice with opposite sign.
 However, depending on the distribution of the Berry curvature within the mBZ, the size of the loop must be small enough to achieve accurate numerical results.
-A comparison of different grid sizes is shown in Fig.~\ref{fig: FigureS4}.